-In addition to these tests, I will describe the various features and workings of the light along with my experiences while using it.
+In addition to these tests, I describe the various features and workings of the light along with my experiences while using it.

-Please note: The tests I do are not scientific.
+Please note: These tests are not scientific.
 While I try to control for some of the most obvious variables, I am not conducting these to establish any absolute stats or to prove/disprove a manufacturer’s stated specifications.

 Output Over Time